root27/go-paytr/README.md

 ## NOTE

-This is not officiall paytr package for golang.
+This is not official paytr package for golang.